Michal-Dzurik/MTUI/README.md

-# Let's create a markdown file with the updated documentation content.

-documentation_content = """
 # MTUI Documentation

 **MTUI** is a Terminal User Interface (TUI) framework designed to enhance your bash scripts with user-friendly command-line interfaces.
 It provides utility functions such as loaders, progress bars, option selectors, radio selectors, and labels, making your scripts more interactive and visually appealing.